Atomic Robo-Kid: Ports

 The game was ported to the PC Engine, Sega Genesis, Commodore 64, Atari ST, Amiga, and X68000.

 A demo was distributed of the ZX Spectrum version before it was cancelled.

 Reception

-In Japan, Game Machine listed Atomic Robo-Kid on their March 1, 1989 issue as being the eighth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Atomic Robo-Kid on their March 1, 1989 issue as being the eighth-most-successful table arcade unit of the month.

 Legacy

-The game was released on the Nintendo Switch in the Nintendo eShop on 15 November 2018 by Hamster Corporation (its current rights owner) as part of their Arcade Archives series.
+The game was released by Hamster Corporation (its current rights owner) as part of their Arcade Archives series on the PlayStation 4 in 2016 and Nintendo Switch in 2018.